David-Golacis/Product-Sales-Analysis/README.md

-# Product Sales Analysis
-## Analysis of the Effectiveness of Three Different Sales Methods to Sell New Products
+# Analysis of the Effectiveness of Three Different Sales Methods to Sell New Products

 ## 1. Introduction